-Unicameral bone cysts (UBC) (also known as a simple bone cysts) are relatively common benign lucent bony lesions that are seen in childhood and typically remain asymptomatic.
+Unicameral bone cysts (UBC) (also known as a simple bone cysts) are common benign non-neoplastic lucent bony lesions that are seen mainly in childhood and typically remain asymptomatic.
 They account for the S (simple bone cyst) in FEGNOMASHIC the commonly used mnemonic for lytic bone lesions.

 They are usually found in children in the 1st and 2nd decades (65% in teenagers) and are more common in males (M:F ~ 2-3:1) 2,6.

 These lesions are usually asymptomatic and found incidentally, although pain, swelling and stiffness of the adjacent joint also occur.
 The most frequent complication is pathological fracture, and this is frequently the cause of presentation 1, 2, 6.

 - proximal humerus: most common 50-60%